Cosync/AppKey-WebAuthn-Flutter/README.md

 1. Open terminal and go to root project folder where pubspec.yaml is

-2. flutter pub add appkey_webauthn_flutter
+2. run "flutter pub add appkey_webauthn_flutter"

 ## configure